 Come and see for yourself how proposals become law and where your MEP has a say on the future of Europe.
 We offer a range of activities in Brussels and Strasbourg, so that whether you come alone, with your family, or in a group, there's something for you.

-Welcome to this dedicated new web space freely available to the public which presents, in at least one official EU language, a selection of the 100 Books on Europe to be Remembered.
+Welcome to this dedicated new web space freely available to the public which presents, in at least one official EU language, a selection of the 100 Books on Europe to Remember.

 All EU citizens have a right of access to European Parliament, Council and Commission documents.
 The European Parliament provides direct access to the majority of its documents in electronic format.